legendu-net/blog/misc/content/2015-01-27-rstudio-questions.markdown

 4. rstudio: best way to refresh code?
 I close and reopen a script if it does not automatically refresh or rerefresh the web page if you are using rstudio server edition

+5. how to copy and paste plots in rstudio into other software (e.g., outlook)? currently I first take screenshot of the plot and then paste the screenshot into other software.